Icelk/xsnow-comp-patch/README.md

-- The patch relies on some inefficient magic to show the snow, so running xsnow with the patch can **increase Xorg's CPU usage by up to 8 percentage points and increase compton's by up to 4.** Fixing this may be impossible.
+- The patch relies on some inefficient magic to show the snow, so running xsnow with the patch can **increase Xorg's CPU usage by up to 8 percentage points and increase compton/picom's by up to 4.** Fixing this may be impossible.
 - The patch also changes xsnow's color environment to 32-bit, which appears to be incompatible with Santa's pixmaps.
 For now, Santa is automatically disabled if running with a compositor or `-nouseroot`.